IgorRubinovich/ir-select/readme.md

 The intent is to make the component fully customizable.

 # Setting selected values
 **Using DOM**: Upon initialization (on 'ready') iron-select will pick up its Light DOM for `iron-select-item` elements and update its value accordingly.
-Attaching iron-select
+Use standard DOM operations to add/remove `iron-select-item`-s during runtime and iron-select will update its value instantly.

 **Using the `.select` property**: Assign an array of objects to the `select` property to entirely replace the current selection.